python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/docker.md

 3. Click "Apply" and enter appropriate Windows credentials (likely just your own account, if you have administrative privileges).

-4. Re-run the `docker-compose up` command.
+4. Re-run the `docker compose up` command.

 ### Issues running on Apple Silicon